mvwicky/mvwicky.github.io/_posts/2018-10-21-Links-Are-Abundant.markdown

 ---
 layout: somelinks
-title: "PLACEHOLDER TITLE."
+title: "No writing really."
 date: 2018-10-21
-description: "PLACEHOLDER DESCRIPTION."
+description: "Didn't have a lot of time to make this one."
 tags: [links]
 links:
     judge: